 Now let’s look at how to reduce the usage of fillers:

 1. Record your calls

-To reduce your use of fillers, you need to be aware of how often you use them in the first place.
+To reduce your use of filler words, you need to be aware of how often you use them in the first place.
 So, it helps if you start recording your online meetings and go back and listen to them.
 By listening to your calls, you'll recognize a pattern of filler usage.
-For instance, you'll see if you are using fillers when you forget something, or when you transition between points you want to discuss with the prospect, etc.
+For instance, you'll see if you are using filler words when you forget something, or when you transition between points you want to discuss with the prospect, etc.

 It further helps if you can track the kind of filler words that you use the most.
-For instance, using Avoma, I could see that I use 'you know a lot more than other fillers, in a given week.
+For instance, using Avoma, I could see that I use 'you know a lot more than other filler words, in a given week.

 As Scott Stratten says, every interaction between a brand and a consumer increases that person's affinity for the brand or reduces it.
 He further adds that there are no "neutral" gears in our feelings about companies or people, only "forward" and "reverse."